CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 For the compacting algorithm, the GPU implementation is actually faster for large array sizes.
 Here, only the straight-forward CPU implementation is used, as it is faster than the scan based algorithm.
-I would have expected bigeer differences between the two GPU and the CPU implementation, but again, the surprisingly short CPU runtime could stem from the fact that I am using a CETS machine.
+I would have expected bigger differences between the two GPU and the CPU implementation, but again, the surprisingly short CPU runtime could stem from the fact that I am using a CETS machine.
 There is not a big difference between the arrays with power of 2 lengths and those with non-power of 2 lengths.

 ## Console Output

-This is the console ouput after running the project with an array size of $2^{20} = 1048576$.
+This is the console output after running the project with an array size of $2^{20} = 1048576$.
 I removed the numeric outputs for clarity.

 ```